Close

 When Is National Family Day?

-National Family Day is observed on September 26 in the United States.
-This is a day when families spend time together and enjoy each other’s company.
+National Family Day is observed in the United States on the fourth Monday of September each year (for example, it falls on September 22 in 2025).
+This day encourages families to spend quality time together and enjoy each other’s company.

 It’s an event intended to celebrate the special bonds that bind loved ones together by indulging in fun and unique activities.
 Be it a traditional meal, a movie marathon, or an afternoon of board games, National Family Day lets us appreciate our special kinship with them.